mccbc/notes/reviewer_comments.md

 10. Please look at and cite Seon & Kim (2020; ApJS, 250, 9) in a relevant context.
 You may find Appendices B and C interesting (and text/figures for section 3.1).
 You may also find the exploration of dust in Appendix A3 of Tomaselli & Ferrara (2021) to be interesting and relevant.

     - **The work presented in Seon & Kim 2020 (Figure 1) also shows the discrepancy at the peak of the spectrum that our work aims to correct, since the analytic solution is from Neufeld 1990 which is discussed elsewhere in our paper.
-Figure 2 shows another solution, but this is derived from the same series solution as Dijkstra et al 2006, which is discussed elsewhere in our text, which uses an approximation for the frequency-dependent eigenvalues.
+Figure 2 shows another solution, but this is derived from the same series solution as Dijkstra et al 2006, which is discussed elsewhere in our text, and uses an approximation for the frequency-dependent eigenvalues.
 The reference has been added in our discussion of previous work in the introduction.**

 Section 2.
 Steady-State Solution: